Corey Gaines

-Corey Yasuto Gaines (born June 1, 1965) is an American professional basketball coach and former player.
+Corey Yasuto Gaines (born June 1, 1965) is an American professional basketball coach and former player, who is the head coach for the Japan women's national basketball team.
 He played five seasons in the NBA, and was a four-time Israeli Premier League Assists Leader, in 1999 and in 2001 to 2003.
 He was also a former head coach of the Phoenix Mercury of the Women's National Basketball Association (WNBA).

 Professional career

 Gaines was selected by the Seattle SuperSonics in the 3rd round (65th overall) of the 1988 NBA draft.
 A 6 ft 3 in guard from UCLA and Loyola Marymount University, Gaines played in 5 NBA seasons for 4 different teams.
 He played for the New Jersey Nets (1988–89), Philadelphia 76ers (1989–90, 1994–95), Denver Nuggets (1990–91) and New York Knicks (1993–94).
 In his NBA career, he played in 80 games and scored a total of 248 points.
 Throughout his NBA career, he also spent time playing in Continental Basketball Association for multiple teams.

 Gaines also played in multiple international basketball leagues (including the Japanese professional men's basketball league) throughout the late 1990s and early 2000s.
 He was a four-time Israeli Premier League Assists Leader, in 1999 and in 2001 to 2003.
 The last team he played for was the Long Beach Jam under the revived American Basketball Association.
 The Jam won the ABA Championship in their first season of existence, thanks in part to having players like Dennis Rodman on their squad.